krisaldamihali/Project-DLX-Assembly-/README.md

-🔧 DLX Assembly Projects – Scalar Multiplication & Caesar Cipher This project showcases the use of DLX assembly language to implement two fundamental low-level routines:
+# 🔧 DLX Assembly Projects – Scalar Multiplication & Caesar Cipher

+This project showcases the use of **DLX assembly language** to implement two fundamental low-level routines:

-Scalar multiplication of a fixed-size vector
+- ✅ **Scalar multiplication** of a fixed-size vector

-Caesar cipher encryption on individual characters
+- 🔐 **Caesar cipher** encryption on individual characters

+## 🧠 Purpose

-These practical exercises serve as hands-on demonstrations of key computer architecture concepts, including:
+These exercises serve as practical demonstrations of essential **computer architecture concepts**, including:

-Register-based data manipulation
+- 📍 Register-based data manipulation

-Memory addressing
+- 🧮 Memory addressing and instruction-level operations

-Instruction-level arithmetic and logic

-Branching and control flow
+- 🔁 Control flow and branching in assembly

-By translating algorithmic logic into assembly code, this project bridges the gap between high-level programming and hardware-level execution.
-It encourages a deeper understanding of how simple data processing tasks operate close to the machine, while also promoting disciplined, structured, and efficient programming practices in assembly.
+By translating algorithmic logic into low-level assembly code, this project helps build a deeper understanding of how basic data processing tasks are executed **close to the hardware**.
+It also promotes **disciplined, structured, and efficient programming practices** using a register-based instruction set.

+## 📁 Contents

+- `scalar_multiplication.dlx` – Multiplies each element of a fixed-size vector by a scalar
+- `caesar_cipher.dlx` – Encrypts a single character using a Caesar shift (with configurable key)

+## 🛠 Requirements

+- DLX simulator/emulator or a DLX-specific tool
+- Basic knowledge of assembly language concepts

+## 🚀 How to Run

+1. Open your DLX simulator.
+2. Load the desired `.dlx` file.
+3. Run the program step-by-step or all at once to observe register/memory behavior.
+4. Modify input values directly in memory/registers if needed.

+## 📚 Educational Value

+These implementations are ideal for students learning:

+- Low-level algorithm implementation
+- Assembly-level debugging
+- Data representation in memory
+- How control structures translate into jumps and branches